mzimmer77/CircuitPython/README.md

 ![193045742-26a5ac02-6881-416c-9d54-af293deceae0](https://user-images.githubusercontent.com/112961434/193048819-4750fa1a-3b1d-4859-a733-ea9df81ee28b.png)
 elias https://github.com/egarcia28/CircuitPython
 ### Reflection
-this assignment was difficult because of the fading of the light
+this assignment was difficult because of the fading of the light and finding the right fade. the colors also have to be right if you want to make a rainbow.
+Using maap functions may be difficult but it makes everything a lot smoother.

 ## CircuitPython_LCD